craibo/ha_strava/README.md

 To use the Strava Home Assistant integration, your Home Assistant Instance must be accessible from an **External URL** (i.e. Remote Access).
 Without remote access, the integration won't be able to pull data from Strava.
 To learn how to set up Remote Access for Home Assistant, please visit the [Official Documentation](https://www.home-assistant.io/docs/configuration/remote/)

+_If you use NabuCasa (and I strongly advise you to support this project!) then do this configuration from your Nabucasa URL.
+You can find this under Configuration -> "Home Assistant Cloud"_

 ### Second, obtain your Strava API credentials

 After you've set up remote access and configured the External URL for your Home Assistant instance, head over to your **Strava Profile**.
 Under "**Settings**", go to "**My API Application**", follow the steps in the configuration wizard, and eventually obtain your Strava API credentials (ID + secret).
 We need those credentials during the final installation step.